 Basic Fantasy Football Rules

-There is a whole lot of nuance and extra management required to sustain a long-term and successful dynasty league.
-But at its core, this is still fantasy football.
-And that comes with basic rules for things that occur in every type of league, regardless of format.
+However, at its core, it’s still fantasy football.
+That means even the most complex leagues still have basic rules for things that occur in every type of league, regardless of format.
 As far as I’m concerned, these rules should be universal.

-Among other settings I find to be beneficial is the the two-win system.
-This has become increasingly popular in recent years, and openly praised by the Godfather of fantasy football, Matthew Berry.
+This has become increasingly popular in recent years and openly praised by the Godfather of fantasy football himself, Matthew Berry.

 Fantasy football is a game that inherently has a lot of luck and variance.
-We want to craft our rules to minimize the luck factor as much as possible, but do so without removing the excitement that makes this game so much fun to play.
+We want to craft our rules to minimize the luck factor as much as possible.
+At the same time, we don’t want to just have it be raw total points over the course of a season because that removes so much of the excitement that comes from having a singular opponent and the weekly nature of the game.
 The two-win system threads the needle as well as possible.

 Roster Size and Starting Lineups

 Dynasty rosters will always be larger than redraft rosters.
-The question is, by how much?
+The only question you need to answer is to what extent?
 A common argument against deep rosters is it depletes the waiver wire.
 Since these are my optimal rules and settings, I can be candid about the fact that I think that’s a bunch of malarkey.

-As for starting lineups, I experience physical pain when I see the Yahoo or ESPN default lineups of 1 QB, 2 RBs, 2 WRs, 1 TE, 1 Flex, a kicker, and a defense.
+As for starting lineups, I experience physical pain when I see the Yahoo or ESPN default lineups of one QB, two RBs, two WRs, one TE, one Flex, a kicker, and a defense.
 Redraft lineups should be much deeper than that.
 If your league doesn’t allow you to start at least six WRs/RBs (but really seven), you should look to add a Flex or two.

 In dynasty leagues, deeper starting lineups are even more important.
-My ideal starting lineup would be 1 QB, 2 RBs, 2 WRs, 1 TE, and 4 Flex.
-No kicker or defense.
+My ideal starting lineup would be one QB, two RBs, two WRs, one TE, and four Flex — no kicker or defense.